B0r1s-B4d3n0v/pwnagotchi-resources/Bluetooth.md

 * find "Bluetooth Address" - write it down - you'll need it later.

 ### 2a - iPhone
-LOL GL IDK iPhone - maybe ask Siri to do it for you?\
+LOL GL IDK iPhone :shrug: - maybe ask Siri to do it for you?\
 The troubleshooting below is still correct - I just don't know the steps for drilling down the phones menus.

 ## 2b - Pwnagotchi